For Immediate Release

 2018 Excellence in Advocacy Award

 RESTON, VA (August 2, 2018) – The National Association for Music Education (NAfME) has awarded the Michigan Music Educators Association (MMEA) the 2018 Excellence in Advocacy Award in recognition of their efforts advocating for music education.
-MMEA President Lisa Furman, along with MMEA Executive Director Cory Micheel-Mays and MMEA Immediate Past-President Karen Salvador, accepted the award on behalf of Michigan Music Educators Association during NAfME’s June Hill Day activities.
+MMEA President Lisa Furman, along with MMEA Executive Director Cory Micheel-Mays and MMEA Immediate Past-President Karen Salvador, accepted the award on behalf of Michigan Music Educators Association during the NAfME Hill Day activities in June.

 “Michigan Music Educators Association has learned the importance of being ‘in the room,’” said Lynn Tuttle, NAfME Director of Public Policy, Research, and Professional Development.
 “Their leadership and members have worked tirelessly to attend any and all arts and culture meetings in the state, recognizing that the arts and culture organizations are often the ones invited to K-12 arts education conversations.”

 Michigan Music Educators Association has been a key player in several public policy discussions at the state level, including the writing and implementation of Michigan’s state ESSA plan.
 MMEA’s efforts led to a state ESSA plan that includes music and arts in their state accountability reporting system, as well as identifying music and arts as potential uses for federal Title IV-A funds.